 Welcome and thank you for your interest in the Graduate Training Program at the Wheaton College Counseling Center!

-We invite you to review the following information about our graduate training program and application process, but please feel free to contact the Training Director, Melissa Rideout, PhD, for additional information.
-Dr. Rideout can be reached mid-August through mid-June by calling 508-286-3905.
+We invite you to review the following information about our graduate training program and application process, but please feel free to contact the Counseling Center at 508-286-3905 for additional information.

 Graduate Training Program Goals